Cosmetic surgeries on knots in $S^3$: Casson--Walker, Casson--Gordon invariants and the correction term

 \subsection{Casson--Walker invariant}

 The Casson invariant is one of the many invariants of a closed three-manifold $Y$ that can be obtained by studying representations of its fundamental group in a certain non-abelian group $G$.
 Roughly speaking, the Casson invariant of an integral homology sphere $Y$ is obtained by counting representations of $\pi_1(Y)$ in $G=SU(2)$.
-The geometric structures used to obtain a topological invariant is a Heegaard splitting of $Y$ and the symplectic geometry associated with it.
+The geometric structure used to obtain a topological invariant is a Heegaard splitting of $Y$.
 An alternative gauge-theoretical approach uses flat bundles together with a Riemannian metric on $Y$ and leads to a refinement of the Casson invariant, the Floer homology.

-Casson's $SU(2)$ intersection theory was later extended by Walker to include reducible representations, who generalized the invariant to rational homology spheres.
+By extending Casson's $SU(2)$ intersection theory to include reducible representations, Walker extended the Casson invariant to rational homology spheres.
 Most remarkably, Walker's invariant admits a purely combinatorial definition in terms of surgery presentations.
-The following proposition (see \cite{BL}) is the special case of a more general surgery formula, when $K$ is a null-homologous knot in a rational homology sphere $Y$.
+The following proposition is the special case of a more general surgery formula, when $K$ is a null-homologous knot in a rational homology sphere $Y$ (see \cite[Theorem 2.8]{BL}).
 Our convention here is that $\lambda(S^3_{+1}(T))=1$, where $T$ is the right hand trefoil.

 \begin{prop} Let $K$ be a null-homologous knot in a rational homology three-sphere $Y$, and let $L(p,q)$ be the lens space obtained by $(p/q)$--surgery on the unknot in $S^3$.
 Then